 Successful annotation for each query sequence will result in a color change for that sequence from light-green to blue at the Main Sequence Table, and only the annotated GOs will remain in the GO IDs column.

 Individual Annotation Results

-Annotation results for each sequence can also be visualized on the GO DAG by selecting "Draw Graph of GO-Mapping with Annotation Score'' at the context menu.
-Additionally, the "Change Annotation and Description'' options of this menu offer also the possibility to adjust annotations specifically for a single sequence.
+Annotation results for each sequence can also be visualized on the GO DAG by selecting "Draw Graph of GO-Mapping with Annotation Score'' in the context menu.
+Additionally, the "Change Annotation and Description'' figure 4 options of this menu offer also the possibility to adjust annotations specifically for a single sequence.